Pandora: Documentation en: PandoraFMS Engineering

-- id_agent_module: Identifier of the module associated to the alert (ref. tagente_modulo).
+- id_agent_module: Identifier of the module linked to the alert (ref. tagente_modulo).

-- id_alert_template: Identifier of the templated associated to the alert (ref. talert_templates).
+- id_alert_template: Identifier of the template associated to the alert (ref. talert_templates).

-- internal_counter: Number of times that the alert shot condition has occurred.
+- internal_counter: Number of times that the alert triggering term was met.

-- last_fired: Last time the alert was fired (Unix time)
+- last_fired: Last time the alert was triggered (Unix time)

 - last_reference: Start of the current interval (Unix time).

-- times_fired: number of times the alert was fired (could be different from internal_counter)
+- times_fired: Number of times the alert was triggered (it could be different from internal_counter)

-- disabled: At 1 the alert is deactivated.
+- disabled: When set to 1, the alert is disabled.

 - priority: Alert priority : 0 Maintenance, 1 Informational, 2 Normal, 3 Warning, 4 Critical.

-- force_execution: At 1 the action of the alert will be executed thought it has not been fired.
-It is used for the alert manual execution.
+- force_execution: When set to 1, the action of the alert will be executed even thought it has not been triggered.
+It is used for alert manual execution.

-- talert_template_module_actions: Instance of an action associated to one alert (ref. talert_template_modules).
+- talert_template_module_actions: Instance of an action associated to an alert (ref. talert_template_modules).

-- talert_compound: Compound alerts, the columns are similar to the talert_templates.
+- talert_compound: Compound alerts, the columns are similar to those of talert_templates.

 - talert_compound_elements: Simple alerts associated to a compound alert, each one with its correspondent logic operation (ref. talert_template_modules).

-- talert_compound_actions: Actions associated with a compound alert (ref. talert_compound).
+- talert_compound_actions: Actions associated to a compound alert (ref. talert_compound).